den-materials/sass-intro-1/responsive.md

 ### Relative units of measurement

 So far, we've been working with pixels (absolute unit of measurement) and percentages (relative unit of measurements)

 - em and rem
 - vh and vw
 - vmin and vmax
 - ex and ch

-## Media Queries
+## Media Queries (10 min)

 One way to adjust the styles depending on the device's size is by using media queries: